zzhangjii/learning-library/ziplabs/2019/atp-performance-hub/README.md

 ## Run a Simple Query ##
-In the next few steps, you'll run a few queries in SQL Developer Web on the SSB sample data.
+In the next steps, you'll run a few queries in SQL Developer Web on the SSB sample data.
 You'll measure the effects in Performance Hub.

 1. Click the **Performance Hub** button.
 It may take a few seconds for Performance Hub to draw open for the first time.
 2. You'll notice three areas as Performance Hub opens.
 They all appear as clean slates the first time you open Performance Hub.
-    * The top area will show actvity over a long term.
+    * The top area will show actvity over a long-term.
 A slider lets you pick a timeframe to zoom in on.
     * The middle area will showing the results of zooming in.
-    * The bottom area will show individual queries.
+    * The bottom area will list individual queries.
-3. Draw close Performance Hub by clicking the **Close** button in the top-right corner.
+3. Draw close Performance Hub by clicking **Close** in the top-right corner.
 4. Click the **Service Console** button.
 5. Depending on your browser settings, you may need to give permission for the Service Console to open in a new tab.
 In Firefox:
      * Click **Preferences**